anshabhi/flipkart-ml/readme.md

 - Sometimes, the result could be actually overfitted, as its possible that one of the 3 model generates the largest but wrong bounding box.

-The entire model takes about 20 minutes to generate results on my PC, with 8 GB DDR4 RAM and 2.3 Ghz Intel I5 quad core processor.
+The entire model takes about 20 minutes to generate results on my PC, for a daatset of around 14000 images, with 8 GB DDR4 RAM and 2.3 Ghz Intel I5 quad core processor.

 We decided against using a Machine Learning Algorithm, such as Convolution Neural Networks, as I won't be able to efficiently implement them with the processing power available with me.
 We frequently got memory errors while trying to implement such a ML method.